sohn21c/objRecog/README.md

 **6. Add-on functions:**
 _(update on MAR 20th, 2019)_
-`yolo_depth.py` [commit ae134a4](ae134a45ec1a2d4909cb422885e1266081e54574) now as add-on function to generate one's own training data **with depth** while performing detection.
+`yolo_depth.py` [(ae134a4)](ae134a45ec1a2d4909cb422885e1266081e54574) now as add-on function to generate one's own training data **with depth** while performing detection.
 One can simply input 'k' on one's keyboard while on the detection window.
-Doing so will create a folder `/img` in current directory and save color img, depth img and corresponding text files with detection label annotation YOLO can accept.
+Doing so will create a folder `/img` in current directory and save color img, depth img and corresponding text files with detection label annotation `darknet` can accept for training.

 ## Hardware